aryaman22-hubb/Ecommerce_Follow_Along/README.md

 - ✅ Pushed the updated code to the GitHub repository.
 - ✅ Updated the README.md file with Milestone 22 details.
 - ✅ Shared the repository link for submission.

 ---
+# Milestone 23: Product Image Upload Feature

+✅ Goals:

+### 1️⃣ Backend - Product Image Upload Endpoint

+- Created an API endpoint for uploading product images using Multer.
+- Integrated image storage logic to save uploaded images in a designated folder and store their paths in the database.
+- Ensured endpoint security by restricting access to admin users only.

+### 2️⃣ Enhancing User Experience

+- Implemented clear success and error response messages for better feedback.
+- Added file type validation to allow only image formats (e.g., .jpg, .png, .jpeg).
+- Set a file size limit to prevent large uploads from slowing down the system.

+### 3️⃣ Submission Steps

+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 23 details.
+- ✅ Shared the repository link for submission.

+---
+# Milestone 24: Order Confirmation Page

+✅ Goals:

+### 1️⃣ Frontend - Order Confirmation Page

+- Developed an Order Confirmation Page that displays the following details:
+  - ✅ List of all products in the order with relevant details.
+  - ✅ The selected delivery address for clear reference.
+  - ✅ The total cart value calculated dynamically.
+  - ✅ A prominent "Place Order" button for finalizing the purchase.

+### 2️⃣ Enhancing User Experience

+- Ensured the layout is clean and user-friendly.
+- Added visual cues for better clarity, such as product images and clear section headings.
+- Provided feedback for successful order placement or any potential errors.

+### 3️⃣ Learning Outcome

+- Gained insights into implementing order functionality, including displaying order details and handling user selections.

+### 4️⃣ Submission Steps

+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 24 details.
+- ✅ Shared the repository link for submission.

+---